rgtzths/mlp_hpp_analysis/README.md

 If the user desires to run every experiment at the same time use the `all_runs` folder.
 Otherwise it can run the experiments by folder individually achieving the same results as the ones presented in the paper.

+Keep in mind the experiments with the `binary_crossentropy` and `sparse_categorical_crossentropy` are kept in a seperate folder as they require Y array to be created differently.
+You can run them seperatly and then join the csv results.

 With the experiments performed the results should be presented in `results/raw` folder.

 To preprocess them run `python code/results_preprocess.py` which should create the `results/final` folder with the preprocessed results.